Gov’t Launch ‘UBC Front Bench’ Program to Enhance Public Engagement, First Episode Hosts ICT Ministry

 To combat unemployment, particularly among the youth, the Ministry has outlined ambitious plans to create over 30,000 direct jobs annually through ICT.
 “One of our objectives and targets is to use technology, and ICT to create jobs for our young people,” Dr. Baryomunsi explained, noting that leveraging ICT can provide numerous employment opportunities locally and internationally.

 The government prioritizing ICT and its expansion of digital infrastructure and services offer significant potential to create jobs for the youth.
-By addressing the challenges of internet accessibility, and device affordability, and providing a conducive environment for BPO operations, Uganda is positioning itself to achieve its goal of creating 30,000 jobs annually through ICT.
+By addressing the challenges of internet accessibility, and device affordability, and providing a conducive environment for BPO operations, Uganda positions itself to achieve its goal of creating 30,000 jobs annually through ICT.

 Developing AI policies to harness technology for key sectors